 - Education and training fosters understanding, a connection, and accuracy.

 Diversity and Inclusion departments are very much in need of sensitivity training when it comes to the Native American community as evidenced in past and recent productions.
-Also, with the mergers of numerous networks and studios under single multinational banners, the need for education is more necessary than ever.
+Also, with the mergers of numerous networks and studios under single multinational banners, the need for education has grown.

-Fast forward to today.
-Paramount Network’s Yellowstone has an Asian American playing a Native American lead character.
-While those outside the Native community still deem it acceptable for non-Natives to play Native people in the media, it is considered an appalling notion for this to take place for any other diverse community.
+Currently, Paramount Network’s Yellowstone has a lead Native American character but this role is casted with an Asian American.
+While those outside the Native community still deem it acceptable for non-Natives to play Native people in the media, it is considered an appalling notion for this to take place for any other diverse community eptable for non-Natives to play Native people in the media, it is considered an appalling notion for this to take place for any other diverse community.

 Instances of wrongful identification by networks, studios, and other entertainment entities continues to exist.
 This has lead to genuine Native Americans being told by non-Natives, in positions within Diversity and Inclusion, who is Native, criticizing genuine Native organizations and bolstering non-Native organizations to the detriment of Native people.